danafaye/WindowsAPIAbuseAtlas/README.md

 # WindowsAPIAbuseAtlas
-A living guide to lesser-known and evasive Windows API abuses used in malware, with practical reverse engineering notes, YARA detections, and behavioral indicators.
+WindowsAPIAbuseAtlas is an evolving map of the sneaky and lesser-known ways malware twists Windows APIs to hide, evade, and attack.
+It’s packed with practical reverse engineering insights, ready-to-use YARA rules, and clear behavioral clues that help defenders spot these tricks in the wild.
+Whether you’re hunting threats, building detections, or just curious about how bad actors operate behind the scenes, this atlas sheds light on complex Windows behavior — empowering the cyber community to stay one step ahead.